coltonbooth/CoreChainDB/docs/root/source/installation/api/http-client-server-api.rst

 ==========================

-This page assumes you already know an API Root URL for a BigchainDB node or reverse proxy.
+This page assumes you already know an API Root URL for a corechaindb node or reverse proxy.
 It should be something like ``https://example.com:9984`` or ``https://12.34.56.78:9984``.

-If you set up a BigchainDB node or reverse proxy yourself, and you're not sure what the API Root URL is, then see the last section of this page for help.
+If you set up a corechaindb node or reverse proxy yourself, and you're not sure what the API Root URL is, then see the last section of this page for help.

 .. _corechaindb-root-url:

-BigchainDB Root URL
+corechaindb Root URL
 -------------------

-If you send an HTTP GET request to the BigchainDB Root URL e.g. ``http://localhost:9984`` or ``https://example.com:9984``
+If you send an HTTP GET request to the corechaindb Root URL e.g. ``http://localhost:9984`` or ``https://example.com:9984``
 (with no ``/api/v1/`` on the end),